Grupo-2-Ironhack-Backend/CRM-DataLayer/README.md

 - Track Leads
 - Convert Leads into Opportunities
+- Associate Sales Representarives with Leads or Opportunities
 - Associate an Opportunity with an Account.
-- Associate Contacts with an Opportunity.
+- Associate a Contact with an Opportunity.
 - Generate a wide variety of reports.
+(In fact . . . maybe not that wide of a variety)

-Leads, Contacts, Opportunities and Accounts are stored in a MySQLremote database so you never loose information from your beloved customers.
+Leads, Sales Representatives, Contacts, Opportunities and Accounts are stored in a MySQLremote database so you never loose information from your beloved customers.

 ## Diagrams